mate-academy/layout_stars/readme.md

 You DON'T need to implement the card now, just the stars block.

 - You can find star images in `images` folder
-- Reset browser's default `margin`
+- Reset browser's default `margin`git
 - Implement 6 blocks with `stars` class
   - The first should have `stars--0` class
   - The next 5 blocks should have an extra class `stars--1`, `stars--2` ... `stars--5` (one extra class per block)